botpress/readme/docs/Get Started/build.md

 # Next steps

 Now that you know the basics of Botpress, you can start getting creative.
-See the [Learn]() for guides on how to:
+See the [Learn]() section for guides on how to:

 * [Build specific bots]()
 * [Deploy bots to your app or website]()